 So if I avoid my bed, where else can I meditate?

 If you’re going to be avoiding your bed like the plague, you’ll want to find another safe space to meditate, such as dedicated meditation room.
 Making sure you’re comfortable is absolutely key with meditation, so if lying down is your thing, try a couch or comfortable rug.
 Ensure you’re maintaining a good meditation posture as well.
 This can provide with just the right amount of discomfort to keep you awake.
 If that fails, try keeping your head elevated.
 If you must meditate while lying down, (such as if you have back pain or are confined to your bed) elevate your head to keep you more alert and awake during the practice.

 Water, lots of water

-If you keep waking up in a puddle of drool no matter how you’re trying it, water might be the quick fix you need.
+If you keep falling asleep and waking up in the middle of your practice, no matter how you’re trying it, water might be the quick fix you need.
 Believe it or not, water actually gets the body going.
 Your body needs water to be hydrated, but water can also keep your mind more alert.
 Whether you’re someone who drinks their 8 glasses a day regularly or not, this can be the solution you’re looking for.